 Parish Noticeboard Manufacturers In LevenshulmeOur head office is in Kendal, The Lake District, and we have installation teams throughout Scotland and this allows us to cover the entire mainland UK including Levenshulme.
 So contact us with us at Noticeboard Online and find out more today.
 In addition to your notice board being sophisticated, it will help you deliver the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Levenshulme, Greater Manchester

-Levenshulme is an area of Manchester, England, bordering Fallowfield, Longsight, Gorton, Burnage, Heaton Chapel and Reddish, approximately halfway amongst Stockport and Manchester city centre on the A6.
-Levenshulme is predominantly residential gone numerous fast food shops, public houses and outdated stores.
+Levenshulme is an area of Manchester, in Greater Manchester, England, bordering Fallowfield, Longsight, Gorton, Burnage, Heaton Chapel and Reddish; it is approximately halfway with Stockport and Manchester city centre on the A6.
+Levenshulme is predominantly residential taking into consideration numerous fast food shops, public houses and primeval stores.
 It has a multi-cultural and multi-ethnic population of 15,430 at the 2011 Census.
-The Manchester to London railway extraction passes through Levenshulme railway station.
+The Manchester to London railway parentage passes through Levenshulme railway station.

 Historically in Lancashire, Levenshulme is a former township and became a portion of Manchester in 1909.
 Levenshulme, like its neighbour Longsight, was historically a wealthy and center class district of Manchester, though in the 20th century Levenshulme and many surrounding areas suffered from inner city decline.
 However, the area is now displaying signs of gentrification and has been described as one of Manchester’s most “up and coming” neighbourhoods.Source